 Flip Out has all the jumping you could ever do.
 There are trampolines, inflatables, sensory room, soft play, baby/toddler chill out room, and a cafe.
 It’s sweaty AF, but in a really fun way.
 Their “Mini Flipper” option is great for the pre 5’s as well.

 A 1 hour session costs £11, or £11 for an under 4 & accompanying adult.

 There can’t be many people with kids who haven’t been to Kelvingrove Museum at least once.
-You can see the animals, the beehive, the floating heads, the rainforest, the dino eggs, wrap up a mummy, have a play, hear the organ… This place is always great to occupy for a couple of hours.
+You can see the animals, the beehive, the floating heads, the rainforest, the dino eggs, wrap up a mummy (the Egyptian kind), have a play, hear the organ… This place is always great to occupy for a couple of hours.